pulumi/pulumi-hugo/themes/default/content/microsoft-build/_index.md

 links:
     items:
-        - heading: RSVP to Seattle Meetup
+        - heading: Join Us for Happy Hour
           description: No speakers, no agenda.
 Just a casual evening to network and have fun!
 Meet fellow engineers and CEO Joe Duffy and CTO Luke Lohan.
 Food and drinks are on us.
 May 23, 5:00 Pm PDT at Rhein Haus Seattle.
           action: Reserve your spot
           link: https://info.pulumi.com/en/pug-meetup/happy-hour